 No Outbound Links

 The other big myth about landing page is the idea that you should never link out from your landing page to your site.
-The reason is because if people leave for your landing page, then you’ll lose them as a customer.
+The reason being if people leave for your landing page, then you’ll lose them as a customer.

 This is simply not true.
 The reason you don’t lose a customer is because we have better tracking in place today vs 2007.
 Your landing page is part of a bigger puzzle that includes your site and other digital touch points.